OUR BAMBOO PROCESS

-We source our raw materials from non-polluted areas in Asia, using farms where moso bamoo is organically grown.
+We source our raw materials from non-polluted areas in India, using farms where moso bamoo is organically grown.
 Bamboo is transformed from stalk to chips, mashed into pulp, processed into fiber, spun into yarn, then woven into fabric.

 Fiber reactive dyes are textile dyes that form a covalent bond with the fibers of the textile.
 This results in a long lasting, bright dye that will not fade.
 Its a more expensive and challenging process than conventional fabric dyes, but makes the colors fade-proof.